algorealmInc/SwarmNL/research.md

    }

-   // Internally, while handling network request
+   // Internally, while handling network requests
    // ...

    // It is an incoming request to ask for data on this node because it is a member of a logical shard